Annual Report to Parliament on the Administration of the Privacy Act 2007-2008

 This organization chart shows the major organizational components of the Agency for the reporting year.
 The Access to Information and Privacy Office is located at the Canadian Space Agency's Headquarters situated in Longueuil, Quebec.

-3. Organization for the implementation of ATIP activities
+3. Organization for the implementation of privacy activities

-The head of our institution pursuant to the Access to Information Act and the Privacy Act (ATIP) is the Minister of Industry.
-The Minister has delegated certain powers, duties and functions pursuant to the two Acts to the Senior Vice-President and to some officers and employees of the Canadian Space Agency.
+The head of our institution pursuant to the Privacy Act is the Minister of Industry.
+The Minister has delegated certain powers, duties and functions pursuant to the Act to the Director General, Operations and to some officers and employees of the Canadian Space Agency.

-Operational responsibility for the implementation of the Acts at the Canadian Space Agency has been delegated to the Access to Information and Privacy Coordinator who reports to the Chief, Information Officer.
+Operational responsibility for the implementation of the Act at the Canadian Space Agency has been delegated to the Access to Information and Privacy Coordinator who reports to the Chief, Information Officer.

 The Coordinator manages the ATIP Office.
-The Coordinator has a close working relationship with Executive Committee members concerning the application of, and compliance with, both Acts.
+The Coordinator has a close working relationship with Executive Committee members concerning the application of, and compliance with the Act.

-When an Access to Information or Privacy request is received, the Coordinator consults the appropriate managers, the Legal Services Directorate, the Privacy Council Office, the Treasury Board Information Practices Group or other institutions, as required.
-When the Coordinator identifies a record as one that should be exempted under either Act, a recommendation to that effect is made to the Senior Vice-President.
+When a Privacy request is received, the Coordinator consults the appropriate managers, the Legal Services Directorate, the Privacy Council Office, the Treasury Board Information Practices Group or other institutions, as required.
+When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Operations.

-When a record is identified as exclusion under the Access to Information Act, the Coordinator consults with the Privy Council Office to confirm that it is an excluded record.
+When a record is identified as exclusion under the Privacy Act, the Coordinator recommends to the Legal Services Directorate that they consult with the Privy Council Office to confirm that it is an excluded record.

-Formal requests made under the Acts are carefully documented for reporting purposes and future reference.
+Formal requests made under the Act are carefully documented for reporting purposes and future reference.

-The Library at Headquarters in Longueuil makes available to the public the current version of Info Source, as well as departmental publications and manuals as requested under Section 71 of both the Access to Information Act and the Privacy Act.
+The Library at Headquarters in Longueuil makes available to the public the current version of Info Source, as well as departmental publications and manuals as requested under Section 11 of the Privacy Act.
 The current version of Info Source can also be found at: www.infosource.gc.ca/index-eng.asp

-B. Report – Access to Information Act - Part II
+B. Report – Privacy Act - Part II

 2. Statistics report